hucker/bstruct/readme.md

-# StructLib
+# LibStruct

-`StructLib` is a Python class that offers a more human-friendly interface to the `struct` module, allowing packing and unpacking of C-like struct data.
-StructLib is a thin wrapper on top of the `struct` module.
+`LibStruct` is a Python class that offers a more human-friendly interface to the `struct` module, allowing packing and unpacking of C-like struct data.  `LibStruct` is a thin wrapper on top of the `struct` module.
 This module provides for human readable packet definitions using intuitive strings rather than single character types that allow: